GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 2) be patient
 3) And shut the fuck up.
 (That means keep their secrets)

 The message hidden under the patterns of our nature, it's inescapable.
-Humanity,
+Humanity!

-its emotions, compassion and rage both are two sides of a single coin That which inspires us to our greatest good is also the cause of our greatest evil.
+Our very essence, our emotions. rage and compassion, two sides of a same coin inextricably bound.
+That which inspires us to our greatest good is also the cause of our greatest evil.